-14.19.2 Debt collection
+14.17.2 Debt collection

-Joe Morolong Local Municipality have a Credit Control and Debt Collection Policy which was approved by council in 2011.
+Joe Morolong Local Municipality reviewed the Credit Control and Debt Collection Policy with support from Treasury to increase the revenue collection.
 This Policy guides the municipality on all credit control actions to recover outstanding debt from consumers.